Hope Is in the Fold as Local Artists Travel to Parkinson’s Forum in Japan

 “Hope is universal, and we’re all in this together,” Kluge said.

 Born in Monterey, Estolas has a poignant connection to the thousand cranes legacy.
-Her grandmother, Hatsue, was one of the more than 300,000 who died as a result of the atomic bombing Hiroshima on Aug.
+Her grandmother, Hatsue, was one of the more than 300,000 who died as a result of the atomic bombing of Hiroshima on Aug.
 6, 1945.

 One of those hibakusha was Sadako Sasaki, who set about folding 1,000 origami cranes as a symbol of peace, before she died of leukemia caused by radiation exposure at the age of 12.